andresfp14/example/README.md

 # Examples of how to launch the Docker container in Windows

-# Run the container interactively, remove it after exiting, name it xaicu118, use all GPUs, map ports, and mount the current directory
-docker run -it --rm --name xaicu118 --gpus all -p 8888:8888 -p 6007:6007 -v %cd%:/home/example andresfp14/xaicu118 bash

 # Run the container in detached mode, remove it after exiting, name it xaicu118, use all GPUs, map ports, and mount the current directory
 docker run -d --rm --name xaicu118 --gpus all -p 8888:8888 -p 6007:6007 -v %cd%:/home/example andresfp14/xaicu118 bash

 # Examples of how to launch the Docker container in Linux

-# Run the container interactively, remove it after exiting, name it xaicu118, allocate 100G of shared memory, use all GPUs, map ports, and mount the current directory
-docker run -it --rm --name xaicu118 --shm-size 100G --gpus all -p 8888:8888 -p 6007:6007 -v $(pwd):/home/example andresfp14/xaicu118 bash

 # Run the container in detached mode, remove it after exiting, name it xaicu118, allocate 50G of shared memory, use all GPUs, map ports, and mount the current directory
 docker run -d --rm --name xaicu118 --shm-size 50G --gpus all -p 8888:8888 -p 6007:6007 -v $(pwd):/home/example andresfp14/xaicu118 bash